Aug 1, 2025

 How Board Members Can Help Fundraise

-Whether the business is profit or nonprofit, members of its board of trustees have a lot of responsibility.
-They may govern the organization itself, set new policies, and make sure everything is on track in order to reach the organization’s goals.
+Whether the business is for-profit or nonprofit, members of its board of directors play a crucial role.
+They govern the organization, establish new policies, and ensure that everything is on track to achieve the organization’s goals.
+Their role in fundraising is equally significant, and they can make a real difference in the organization’s financial health.

-In order to meet those goals, a nonprofit organization needs funding, which is why the responsibility of fundraising also falls onto its board members.
+To meet those goals, a nonprofit organization requires funding, which is why the responsibility of fundraising also falls to its board members.
 However, successfully raising money for an organization can be difficult, especially for those with little prior experience in fundraising.
-Today, you’ll learn the dos and don’ts of proper board fundraising as well as what GiveSmart can do to help you meet your goals.
+These are some of the dos and don’ts of proper board fundraising, as well as how software can help you meet your fundraising goals.

 The Expectations of Board Members in Fundraising

-Fundraising is an important part of running a nonprofit organization.
-It helps ensure that your organization has the resources it needs to carry out its mission, whatever that may be.
-Board members, when properly trained, can make excellent fundraisers due to their understanding of the organization and their sincere motivations.
+Fundraising is not just a task, but a crucial aspect of operating a nonprofit organization.
+It helps ensure that your organization has the necessary resources to carry out its mission, whatever that may be.
+When properly trained, board members can make excellent fundraisers, contributing directly to the realization of the organization’s mission, which can be a powerful motivator.

 Here’s how to set up expectations that your board members will be able to meet:

-• Set job descriptions: When you have an open board seat, give it a formal job title and outline a set of expectations that come with the position.
-This means that any potential applicants will know exactly what to expect — not just when it comes to fundraising, but for other responsibilities and donor obligations as well.
+• Set job descriptions.
+When you have an open board seat, assign it a formal job title and outline a set of expectations that accompany the position.
+This means that any potential applicants will know exactly what to expect — not just when it comes to fundraising, but also for other responsibilities and donor obligations.

-• Discuss expectations early: When interviewing potential candidates, be sure to outline and reiterate any expectations you have for them.
-This way, you can be absolutely sure that your candidate knows what will be expected of them.
+• Discuss expectations early.
+When interviewing potential candidates, be sure to outline and reiterate any expectations you have for them.
+This way, you can be sure that your candidate knows what will be expected of them.

-• Have a signed agreement: Create an agreement for the new board member to sign that describes what’s expected of them.
+• Have a signed agreement.
+Create a contract for the new board member to sign that describes what’s expected of them.
 This can include any fundraising expectations and will give you a concrete way to measure their performance.

-• Review expectations: Go over your fundraising expectations at board meetings when you can.
+• Review expectations.
+Review your fundraising expectations at board meetings whenever possible.
 Discuss current efforts and allow other members to give feedback and ask for advice.

 If you follow these steps, there should be no doubt among your board members about what’s expected of them.